orta/gh-commentify/README.md

 ]
 ```

+# Front-End

+This is only a server, you're expected to write your own front-end.

+If you're looking for an awesome all-in-one solution for using issues on static pages, check out https://utteranc.es

 # Setup

 1. Make a GitHub [personal access token](https://github.com/settings/tokens) for the server to use.
 It only needs `public_repo` if you have an public repo for comment.
 Otherwise, use `repo`.